Royal (Dick) School of Veterinary Studies: Clyde Street

 In 1833, William Dick, who was by then a successful veterinary practitioner and teacher, paid for construction of purpose-built accommodation near the site of his father's forge in a Clyde Street courtyard.
 William lived adjacent at 15 Clyde Street.
 (Today Multrees Walk is approximately where Clyde Street was.)
 This was the base for the school until it moved to its next site at Summerhall in 1916.
 In 1839, his school officially became a college and William Dick was given the title professor.
 By the time of Dick's death in 1866, the over 2000 students he had taught were to be found throughout the world.
 Among them were the founders of veterinary schools in Australia, Canada, Ireland and the United States.
 On his death, Dick bequeathed his college in trust to the Burgh Council of Edinburgh.

-It was officially named Dick’s Veterinary College following a request made by his sister, in 1873, in response to a crisis caused by the establishment of the rival New Veterinary College set up by alumnus and former Principal William Williams.
+It was officially named Dick's Veterinary College following a request made by his sister, in 1873, in response to a crisis caused by the establishment of the rival New Veterinary College set up by alumnus and former Principal William Williams.
 Williams had taken with him the majority of the students, and the library.
 The two schools existed amicably within 100 m of one another in Edinburgh's New Town until 1904, when the Williams' school moved to Liverpool, England, forming the basis of the University of Liverpool Faculty of Veterinary Science.
 The Royal (Dick) Veterinary College was incorporated by Act of Parliament in 1906.

 Summerhall

 Orlando Charnock Bradley was principal of the Dick Vet when it moved in 1916 to the south side of Edinburgh, to another purpose-designed building, at Summerhall.

 On 10 May 1951 the college was reconstituted as The Royal (Dick) School of Veterinary Studies, and officially became part of the University of Edinburgh, and became a full Faculty of Veterinary Medicine in 1964.
 Reorganisation of the university in 2002 resulted in the abolishment of Faculties, and the Dick Vet once again became The Royal (Dick) School of Veterinary Studies, one of the four Schools within the College of Medicine and Veterinary Medicine.

 In 2009, Scottish Television filmed a five-part documentary at the Royal (Dick) School of Veterinary Studies.
 Some of the cases shown on the documentary follow a wild swan needing an endoscopy, a horse in emergency colic surgery, a skunk being neutered, a chameleon with an eye infection, and the removal of a tumour near a cat's heart.
-STV filmed a second documentary in 2010.

-Since 2013, Summerhall is now a major international art museum and arts hub which has exhibited over 200 artists in two years as well as many theatre, music and literature events in the building.